canholyavkin/cicnv/README.md

 - **19.02.2020** - Evidence code G1A function and protein-coding gene database are added.

 ## To Do
+[ ] L2D evidence criteria will be added.
 [ ] Overlapped genes/regions will be included in evidence check results.

 # References